tonycoz/perl-check/README.md

 Install clang and its development libraries, I used the debs from apt.llvm.org, and tested with llvm 18.

-You also need cmake, you make also want libedit-dev.
+You also need cmake, you may also want libedit-dev.
 ```
 cmake -B build
 cmake --build build